-The next option presented here has not been tested by me, but looks good to me, however many will find the concept dangerous and very undesirable.
+This light dimmer option presented here has not been tested by me, but looks good to me, however many will find the concept dangerous and very undesirable.
 It was taken from an old book.

 The circuit is based on the regular light dimmer switch circuit principle, where the input phase is chopped at the particular voltage marks of the rising AC sine wave.
 Thus the circuit can be used for setting the input voltage at the required 100 V level.

 The ratio of the resistors R3/R5 in the circuit has been precisely adjusted for obtaining the required 110V at the output terminals across the load L1.

 A 100uF / 400V capacitor can be seen introduced in series with the load for extra safety.

 The following image suggests how a simple high value capacitor can be used for achieving the intended 220V to 110V output.
 It is basically a triac crowbar circuit where the triac shunts the extra 110V to ground allowing only 110V to come out across the output side:

 Using an Autotransformer Concept

 The last circuit in the order is perhaps the safest from the above because it uses the conventional concept of transfering power through magnetic induction, or in other words here we employ the age old autotransformer concept for making the desired 110V converter.